What is operability, how does it promote resilience, and how does building operability into your services drive Continuous Delivery adoption?

 - A Diffusion Of Responsibility between Delivery and Operations.
 When Operations teams are accountable for operational readiness and incident response, Delivery teams have little reason to work on operability

 - A Normalisation of Deviation within Delivery and Operations.
-When failures are tolerated as rare and avoidable, Delivery and Operations teams will pursue cost savings rather than the ability to degrade on failure
+When failures are tolerated as rare and avoidable, Delivery and Operations teams will pursue cost savings rather than an ability to degrade on failure

 - Inadequate telemetry – an inability to detect abnormal conditions